turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 32:03 [[start:1923078][end:1925504]] But the symbols, they don't exist in themselves.
 [[start:1925622][end:1930964]] They exist only in organizing the social practice around them.
 [[start:1931082][end:1937476]] So when you replace nature with a term called natural resources, we are doing exactly that.
-[[start:1937658][end:1950072]] It's specifying from a generalized notion of nature like flora and fauna becomes something valuable, becomes a commodity but not everything, right?
+[[start:1937658][end:1950072]] It's specifying from a generalized natural world how some flora and fauna become something valuable, become a commodity.
+But not everything, right?
 [[start:1950126][end:1953332]] It trims the practice.

-32:33 [[start:1953476][end:1956248]] It separates competing species from value goods.
+32:33 [[start:1953476][end:1956248]] It separates competing species from valued ones.

 32:36 [[start:1956264][end:1963896]] So plants are symbolized as crops and the competing species are symbolized as weeds.
-[[start:1963928][end:1975730]] They are not necessarily crops or weeds or anything like that in nature, but they are that for the way we talk like that because we practice agriculture in a certain way.
+[[start:1963928][end:1975730]] They are not necessarily crops or weeds or anything like that in nature, but they are that for the way we talk, because we practice agriculture in a certain way.
 [[start:1977380][end:1982080]] That's the same for insects or small animals that consume these interesting crops.
-[[start:1982240][end:2007032]] So the material effect of that and how that only gains traction in the practice over time and how you have specific intention that has unintended consequences are necessarily here situated contextualized and embodied in terms of trimming specific types of attention.
+[[start:1982240][end:2007032]] So the material effect of that and how that only gains traction in the practice over time and how you have specific intention that has unintended consequences are necessarily here situated, contextualized and embodied in terms of trimming specific types of attention.

-33:27 [[start:2007176][end:2040070]] And this attention will only shift to try to repopulate infect population, for instance, when you realize that this practice brought this specific effect in a certain way that affects the value of our understanding of nature and that generates exactly a type of social coherence and social coordination and how constraints create this coherence, right?
+33:27 [[start:2007176][end:2040070]] And this attention will only shift to try to repopulate insect populations, for instance, when you realize that this practice brought this specific effect in a certain way that affects the value of our understanding of nature and how that generates exactly a type of social coherence and social coordination and how constraints create this coherence, right?

 34:03 [[start:2043020][end:2050020]] Well now let's talk back again about formal semantics.
-[[start:2050100][end:2066300]] While this formal semantics and active inference sort of embeds one type of mathematical formalism symbols can only be grounded in specific concrete practices or inaction.
+[[start:2050100][end:2066300]] While this formal semantics and active inference sort of embed one type of mathematical formalism symbols can only be grounded in specific concrete practices or inaction.
-[[start:2066640][end:2080624]] So while active inference can be used as a tool to explain social understanding, it does do that in terms of generalized synchronization in a model of cognition that can be inactive and dynamic.
+[[start:2066640][end:2080624]] So while active inference can be used as a tool to explain social understanding, it does do that in terms of generalized synchronization in a model of cognition that can be enactive and dynamic.
 [[start:2080672][end:2084944]] But this is still very general in terms of biosematics.
-[[start:2084992][end:2102628]] We can think of it as a framework that might be compatible with active inference in terms of explaining the materiality of the environment in a non reductive, in a non reductionist way that tries to retain some naturalistic credentials.
+[[start:2084992][end:2102628]] We can think of it as a framework that might be compatible with active inference in terms of explaining the materiality of the environment in a non-reductive, in a non-reductionist way that tries to retain some naturalistic credentials.

-35:02 [[start:2102804][end:2114700]] So how the conventions are affecting and affecting the embodied agent in terms of forming those symbols and cashing out those epistemic values.
+35:02 [[start:2102804][end:2114700]] So how are the conventions affecting and effecting the embodied agent in terms of forming those symbols and cashing out those epistemic values.

-35:17 [[start:2117460][end:2139990]] And well social interaction in this sense is not reduced to prediction because in this sense, the prediction will not be a primitive, but it will be a result of a specific participatory construction of the social scene over specific.
+35:17 [[start:2117460][end:2139990]] And social interaction in this sense is not reduced to prediction because in this sense, the prediction will not be a primitive, but it will be a result of a specific participatory construction of the social scene over specific
-[[start:2141320][end:2158012]] Organizational principles and actions that, through the synchronization of these generative models, or the synchronization of those agents that can be described in terms of those generative models, gain predictive value.
+[[start:2141320][end:2158012]] organizational principles and actions that, through the synchronization of these generative models, or the synchronization of those agents that can be described in terms of those generative models, gain predictive value.
-[[start:2158146][end:2165020]] And when you model that then you have this type of understand the value of prediction in those senses.
+[[start:2158146][end:2165020]] And when you model that then you have this type of understanding of the value of prediction in those senses.
-[[start:2166400][end:2199790]] So that allows that allows us to say that social actors in this sense can behave as if they have a generative model that synchronizes with that symbolic state of affairs allowing them to understand each other's behaviors or to develop approximate informational sensitive or responsiveness to the same symbols and goals.
+[[start:2166400][end:2199790]] So that allows us to say that social actors in this sense can behave as if they have a generative model that synchronizes with that symbolic state of affairs allowing them to understand each other's behaviors or to develop approximate informational sensitivity or responsiveness to the same symbols and goals.

 36:40 [[start:2200210][end:2208530]] They are approximate because they're obviously not going to be the same but they have the same approximate orientation.